 Mat Diafos Sweeney

 Mat / Ματθαἰος (he/they) is a director, writer, and composer based in downtown Los Angeles.
-He works with text, movement, music, and design to create original performance work, which he has presented under the four larks moniker since 2008.
+He works with text, movement, music, and design to create original performance work, which he presents under the moniker four larks.
 He is the 2020 recipient of the Dorothy and Richard E Sherwood Award from Center Theatre Group.

 Mat’s adaptation of Frankenstein, produced at the Wallis Annenberg Center for the Performing Arts, swept the 2021 Ovation Awards across all categories, including awards for his Direction and for Best Play.
-He previously received an Ovation Award for his music for The Temptation of St Antony, produced in a disused downtown flower shop which he continued to operate and curate as an experimental art/music lab from 2015-2019.
+He previously received an Ovation Award for his music for The Temptation of St Antony, produced in a disused downtown flower shop which he operated and curated as an experimental art/music lab from 2015-2019.
 Mat writes and composes work for cross-disciplinary performers in four larks’ continually expanding collaborative ensemble.
 He often creates and produces work in unexpected locations with immersive mise-en-scene collaged from found materials.
 His stage work has been described by the LA Times as “visually enthralling” and “the future of contemporary performance” and has been consistently listed in KCRW’s Best of the Year and LA WEEKLY’s Best of LA.